Manuel Barcia

-Manuel Barcia (born 1972, Havana) is Chair of Global History at the University of Leeds, in the United Kingdom.
+Manuel Barcia (born 1972, Havana) is Pro-Vice-Chancellor (Global Engagement) at the University of Bath, in the United Kingdom.

 Barcia is a scholar on the field of Atlantic and Slavery Studies.
 He has published extensively on the subjects of slave resistance, slave rebellion and on the transfers of West African warfare knowledge to the Americas, with an emphasis on nineteenth-century Brazil, and Cuba.
 He has written op-ed articles for Al Jazeera English, The Independent, The Washington Spectator, The Washington Post. and The Huffington Post.
-He is also an editor of Atlantic Studies: Global Currents (Routledge), a journal of Atlantic history and cultural studies.
+Between 2013 and 2022 he was also an editor of Atlantic Studies: Global Currents (Routledge), a journal of Atlantic history and cultural studies.
 Barcia is one of a group of scholars who have been engaged in ongoing debates about the legacies of empires worldwide.
 More recently he has also participated in numerous discussions about universities, their past links to slavery, and the need for reparations.
 In 2014 he was awarded a Philip Leverhulme Prize in History, given every year to researchers whose work "has already attracted international recognition and whose future career is exceptionally promising".
 More recently he was a juror for the 2019 Frederick Douglass Book Prize.
 In 2021 his book The Yellow Demon of Fever: Fighting Disease in the Nineteenth-Century Transatlantic Slave Trade, won the Paul E. Lovejoy Prize awarded annually by the Journal of Global Slavery to the foremost major scholarly work in the field of global slavery.